Where’s the (Sustainable) Beef?

 A Scientist’s Journey Advancing Beef Supply Chain Sustainability to Incentivize Conservation & Climate Change Solutions

-Grassland scientist, Dr. Jonathan Gelbard of Conservation Value Solutions, has been working for years to help define sustainable beef production and develop incentives for ranchers, farmers and other supply chain stakeholders.
+Grassland scientist, Dr. Jonathan Gelbard, of Conservation Value Solutions and Conservation Value Institute has been working for years to help define sustainable beef production and develop incentives for ranchers, farmers and other supply chain stakeholders.
 He was lead scientist for the Grasslands Alliance, which aims to “link ranchers and farmers who are using exemplary stewardship practices with the retailers, chefs and consumers who want to purchase more sustainable beef.”